-- Look at the front matter of materials and read publisher directions and introduction to all vocabulary sections. - Identify any overall guidance for vocabulary development, including any plans to support students' development of Tier II and III vocabulary. - Look at materials directions for scope and sequence/curriculum mapping/etc. that highlights vertical articulation of vocabulary skills across grades. - Identify areas in the curriculum that teach vocabulary words that are found in core texts.
+- Look at the front matter of materials and read publisher directions and introduction to all vocabulary sections - Identify any overall guidance for vocabulary development, including any plans to support students' development of Tier II and III vocabulary. - Look at materials directions for scope and sequence/curriculum mapping/etc. that highlights vertical articulation of vocabulary skills across grades. - Identify any Teacher's Edition guidance about supporting cross-content vocabulary development (may be in "professional development" section).

-- How is vocabulary development attended to in everyday instruction? - Does instruction call for students to think about the meaning of words as opposed to memorizing definitions? - Are any definitions provided in student-friendly language? - Are word meanings taught with examples related to the text as well as examples from other contexts more familiar to students? - How do the instructional materials provide support for the teacher to identify students' vocabulary development and understanding of words in and out of context? - Is attention paid to vocabulary essential to understanding the text, and high value academic words? - How do the instructional materials employ a year-long design? - Is vocabulary organized with built in supports/scaffolds to foster independence? - Are there checks for proficiency included?

-- Is academic vocabulary introduced in context? - Is academic vocabulary repeated in a variety of contexts? - Are there opportunities for students to learn, practice, apply, and transfer words into familiar and new contexts?
+- How is vocabulary development attended to in daily instruction?
+How is it identified in culminating tasks and assessments? - Does instruction call for students to think about the meaning of words as opposed to memorizing definitions?

+Are any definitions provided in student-friendly language?

+- Are word meanings taught with examples related to the text as well as examples from other contexts more familiar to students or content areas? - How do the instructional materials provide support for the teacher to identify students' vocabulary development and understanding of words in and out of context? - Is attention paid to vocabulary essential to understanding the text, and high value academic words? - How do the instructional materials employ a year-long design? - Is vocabulary organized with built in supports/scaffolds to foster independence? - Are checks for proficiency included? - Is academic vocabulary introduced authentically (i.e, in context)? - Is academic vocabulary repeated in a variety of contexts and used across texts? - Are there opportunities for students to learn, practice, apply, and transfer words into familiar and new contexts?